typst/typst/docs/src/guides/guide-for-latex-users.md

 # Guide for LaTeX users
-This page is a good starting point if you have used LaTeX before and want to try Typst.
+This page is a good starting point if you have used LaTeX before and want to try out Typst.
 We will explore the main differences between these two systems from a user perspective.
 Although Typst is not built upon LaTeX and has a different syntax, you will learn how to use your LaTeX skills to get a head start.